stefanvstein/testify/README.md

 (run-as-use 'project.testcase)
 ```
-`run-as-use` runs content of each test-comment in a new tear-off namespace and refer to the current namespace as referring it as use.
+`run-as-use` runs content of each test-comment in a new tear-off namespace and refer to the current namespace as referring it as use, as depicted above.
 All public functions are available.
 The tear-off namespace is deleted after each test-comment

 `run-eval-all` evaluates all forms in namespace in another tear-off namespace.
 All privates are available, except that they belong to the temporary tear-off namespace.
 The tear-off is removed after each test-comment.
 The whole namespace is evaluated before test-comments are evaluated.
 The test-comment is simply a comment during initial evaluation.